 I love this quote in Hitch.
 Alex Hitchens’ words are nuggets of wisdom.

-The way you start the day has a big influence on the rest of the day.
+The way you start the day has a big influence on what follows.

 Each day, I watched a motivational, educational video.
 I came across a playlist on Youtube called the course in Mastery.
 It’s a 30-day course, each video lasting only 10 to 15 minutes.
 But the compound effect of watching them each day built up very quickly.
 Since then, I have compiled my own 30-day course that I’m refining regularly.

 One particular video that marked me is this one by Les Brown.
 “It’s possible”.
-I tried it.
+Its a mantra that I adopted to replace my disheartened default setting.
 Belief has tremendous power.
 It worked.

 Each time I was facing an obstacle, I remembered it was possible for me to smash through it.
 I didn’t let myself drift away.
 I dealt with distractions and made it a point to get back in focus quickly.
 I looked at it as a challenge instead of a nuisance.